mfa645/MoviesApp/README.md

-# movies_app
+# MoviesApp

-A new Flutter project.
+A Flutter project showcase to improve my skills!